-ISO 19115 does not provide all the metadata necessary to describe imagery.
-This has been included in part 2 to ISO 19115, which incorporates elements that are needed for the description of imagery and gridded data.
+ISO 19115-1 does not provide all the metadata necessary to describe imagery.
+This has been included in Part 2 to ISO 19115, which incorporates elements that are needed for the description of imagery and gridded data.
 ISO 19130 - "Sensor and data model for imagery and gridded data", is an important standard associated with ISO 19115 Part 2, as it specifies the information required to support the geolocation of georeferenceable imagery, including a sensor description and associated physical information defined by a sensor model, fitting functions, and ground control points.
 It describes how the sensor measurements and the geolocation information are logically associated.
 In particular, ISO 19130 describes the sensor and data model for hydrographic sonar requirements, and the associated metadata.
 This will be described in relevant product specifications.

-An XML implementation of the ISO 19115 which describes how the abstract UML models in ISO 19115 and 19115 Part 2 are converted into XML is documented in ISO publication ISO/TS 19139.
+An XML implementation of the ISO 19115-1 which describes how the abstract UML models in ISO 19115-1 are converted into XML is documented in ISO publication ISO/TS 19115-3.

 Although this profile is largely based on the above mentioned standards, reference to additional standards will need to be made.
 (See sections - "Normative References").

 This Profile defines:

-- 1) mandatory and conditional metadata sections, metadata entities, and metadata elements - 2) the minimum set of metadata elements for any resource in order to conform to this Profile - 3) the core metadata for geographic datasets - 4) optional metadata elements that allow for a more extensive standard description of resources - 5) the option to extend the Profile to cater for specialised needs.
+- 1) Mandatory and conditional metadata sections, metadata entities, and metadata elements; - 2) The minimum set of metadata elements for any resource in order to conform to this Profile; - 3) The core metadata for geographic datasets; - 4) Optional metadata elements that allow for a more extensive standard description of resources; and - 5) The option to extend the Profile to cater for specialised needs.

-Implementation of the Profile is based on ISO/TS 19139:2007, and includes;
+Implementation of the Profile is based on ISO/TS 19115-3:2016, and includes:

-- 1) the use of the ISO/TS 19139:2007 XSDs, - 2) XML documents containing dictionaries to implement the ISO 19115:2005 codelists (XML data dictionaries of the ISO 19115:2003 codelists in GML format), - 3) XML data dictionaries of the S-100 Geographic Extent Names and Search Words.4
+- 1) The use of the ISO/TS 19115-3:2016 XSDs; - 2) XML documents containing dictionaries to implement the ISO 19115-1:2014 codelists (XML data dictionaries of the ISO 19115-1:2014 codelists in GML format); and - 3) XML data dictionaries of the S-100 Geographic Extent identifier codelists4.

 While the UML class S100_Metadata specialises the class MD_Metadata, the specialisation only involves restrictions of the parent class.
 Hence, for the purpose of XML implementation, the MD_Metadata element shall be used to support interoperability with other ISO 19100 standards for geographic information.
-This follows the recommendation in ISO/TS 19139:2007 Annex A.4.